 - Supporting a range of anti-discriminatory campaigns and initiatives throughout the season including: Kick It Out, Show Racism the Red Card, Women In Football, Football v Homophobia and Level Playing Field.

 - The club support the FA Respect campaign and take a proactive approach to encouraging supporters to report incidents of discriminatory behaviour by alerting the nearest steward, via our internal matchday text hotline – 07500 778844 – or via the Kick It Out app.
-Click here to download it.
+Click here

 For more information on the club’s commitment to inclusion and promoting diversity and anti-discrimination contact Colin Farmery, Head of Safeguarding & Inclusion at firstname.lastname@example.org